 If you’re seriously looking at buying, we offer straightforward mortgage advice for free.
 But if you just want to dip your toe in the water, we’ll get into the basics here.

+Why do you need all of these?
 If you’re looking to buy your first home, upgrade, find an investment property — or simply just remortgage for a better deal — you’ll need to go through the mortgage process.
 And that means some paperwork.

 All of the documents that you need to get a mortgage basically boil down to proving you can handle the size of the loan and that you’re trustworthy enough to pay it back.
 Oh — and they’re going to want to make sure you are who you say you are, of course.
 That one’s important.